 Staff are aware that behaviours linked to issues such as drug taking, alcohol abuse, domestic abuse, deliberately missing education and sharing nudes or semi-nudes put children in danger.
-No member of staff should view or forward such images.

-An overview of specific safeguarding issues and our response are provided within appendix 5.
+An overview of specific safeguarding issues and our response are provided within appendix 5

-21.0 Governor Responsibilities
+22.0 Governor Responsibilities

 Governing bodies and proprietors should ensure they facilitate a whole school or college approach to safeguarding.
 This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
 Ultimately, all systems, processes and policies should operate with the best interests of the child at their heart.
-(KCSiE 2021)
+(KCSIE 2023)